Namlamron/TnTconecterWeb/README.md

 Connects to both tiktok and Twtich. shows chat and events seperetly but platforms are combined

-Before you start IN server.js change
+Before you start

+IN server.js change

 // TikTok Username

-let tiktokUsername = "yourtiktokUsername";
+tiktokUsername = "yourtiktokUsername";

 // Twitch configuration